A disturbing FABLE of mergers, feedback, turbulence, and mass biases in simulated galaxy clusters: Results

 Moving to $z=1.25$, as the merging halo centre crosses the virial radius of the main halo, much of the bow shock has interacted with the expanding AGN-driven shock, though the increase in post-bow shock turbulent velocities is still clearly visible in the $v_{\rm turb}$ map, corresponding to a clear peak in the non-thermal pressure fraction just behind the merging halo, displayed in the third row of Fig.~\ref{Fig:CaseStudyMassProf}.
 This is much less visible if $\sigma$ is adopted to estimate non-thermal pressure support, highlighting again that $\sigma$ is a poor estimate of (local) turbulent motions.
 In the left-hand panel of Fig.~\ref{Fig:CaseStudyMassProf} the hydrostatic mass profile is remarkably flat given the ongoing merger, which we interpret to be due to a decrease in the bias caused by the AGN-driven shock effectively cancelling out the increase from the incoming halo.
 A further feature affecting the hydrostatic mass bias at $\sim$\rtwo\ at this instant is an almost spherical shock driven by the secondary black hole in the merging halo (located at $\sim $\rtwo), which is clearly visible in the Mach number and unsharp masked maps.

-In the $\sim160$\,Myr between $z=1.25$ and $z=1.20$, the mass bias at \rfive\ jumps from $\sim25$ per cent to $\sim-15$ per cent, and it is at $z=1.20$ that the energy dissipation rate, thermal and non-thermal pressures all peak at \rfive\ (see Fig.~\ref{Fig:CaseStudyEvolution}).
+In the $\sim \!
+160$\,Myr between $z=1.25$ and $z=1.20$, the mass bias at \rfive\ jumps from $\sim\!25$ per cent to $\sim\!-15$ per cent, and it is at $z=1.20$ that the centroid shift, energy dissipation rate, thermal and non-thermal pressures all peak at \rfive\ (see Fig.~\ref{Fig:CaseStudyEvolution}).
 This is therefore the peak of merger activity in the halo.
-We note that the centroid shifts actually peak at $z=1.25$, but this is likely just a projection effect due to them being calculated from a projection along the $z$-axis.
 Furthermore at this time, the AGN in both the main progenitor and merging cluster have recently had significant feedback episodes, driving egg-shaped shocks highlighted with the dotted blue lines in the fourth row of Fig.~\ref{Fig:CaseStudyMaps}.
 The bow shock is now located between these AGN-driven shocks and the entire region encompassed within the AGN blasts has increased turbulent motions.
 These major perturbations drive the hydrostatic mass to underestimate the true mass in the centre ($r < 200$~kpc), and to overestimate the true mass for a large region of the cluster, which extends approximately from the location of the merging halo ($r \sim 200$~kpc) to beyond \rfive\ (see fourth row of Fig.~\ref{Fig:CaseStudyMassProf}).